benjacksondev/mgmtsoc/README.md

 ## Usage

-Here is an example of how to use the MgmtSoc library:
+Example of how to use mgmtsoc:

 ```go
 package main